foundersandcoders/fizzbuzz/README.md

 > The key concept is to write your **unit test before** you write a line of implementation **code**.

+## Tape Testing terminologies

+- t.equal(actual, expected, msg)

+  Compares flat data structure.
+It uses the == operator.

+- t.deepEqual(actual, expected, msg)

+    It is used for testing nested data structure.
+For example if two objects, and their child objects are equal.
+It uses the === operator

+- t.end(err)

+   Declare the end of a test explicitly.
+If err is passed in t.end will assert that it is falsey.

 ## Let’s get started!

 ### 1. Clone